jmdyck/es-spec-emu/notes_on_conversion_to_ecmarkup.md

 still be odd.
 It should maybe be changed to the actual nonterminal `|StringLiteral|`.)

-I deleted Annex A, since it'll presumably be generated based on productions in the document body.
-I maybe should have left a placeholder.
+I gutted Annex A and left an `<emu-placeholder for="grammar-summary">`, since it'll presumably be generated based on productions in the document body.

 ## Algorithms: